JonathanGrossman/python_basics/04_data_types.md

 If you include two numbers in the range declaration, the range starts at the first number and ends at the second number, counting by one.
 If you include three numbers in the range declaration, the range starts at the first number, ends at the second number, and counts counting by increments equal to the third number.

+Use range with a loop to access each number in the range.

 ```python
 # example of range seequence from 0 to 50 counting by 1
 range(0, 50)